Ultimate’s heat-activated, multi-force archwires provide a gradual increase of loads from anterior to posterior regions.

 There are many factors involved in determining the force delivered by a spring.
 The base material and its processing, wire size, number of active coils, and length of extension in use, all play a part in the process.

-Ultimate offers a wide variety of springs so that your doctor can select those that suit his specific needs.
+Ultimate offers a wide variety of springs so that your doctor can select those that suit his/her specific needs.

-Variable Force springs are our most popular spring.
-They are designed so that the tooth-moving force gradually decreases as the spring returns to its nominal length.
-Variable force spring forces are indicated in blue on the following graphs.
+Compression Variable force: Variable force springs are designed so that the tooth-moving force gradually decreases as the spring returns to its nominal length.

-Superelastic Force springs provide a flatter force profile upon return.
+Compression Superelastic force: provides a flatter force profile upon return than variable force springs.
 The return profile indicates the clinical force applied to the patient.
-Many doctors find this flatter profile advantageous when loading springs in TAD (Temporary Anchorage Device) treatment.
-Superelastic Force spring forces are indicated in red on the following graphs.
+Many doctors find this flatter profile advantageous when loading springs.
+Note that the force drops significantly as they near their pre-activation state.

-Stainless Steel springs, in comparison to Nickel Titanium springs, exert high initial forces and will commonly take a permanent set.
+Stainless Steel Springs, in comparison to Nickel Titanium springs, exert high initial forces and will commonly take a permanent set.
+They are offered in both Compression and Extension versions.

 When you need to know just what a specific spring can do, refer to its product page in the Spring section.
 Product features and benefits can be found for each of our offerings.